 As you can see, a conviction can impact your life in many ways — many negative ways.
 That’s why it’s vital to minimize the charge on your record by hiring an experienced and knowledgeable criminal defense attorney.
 If you live in Houston, Harris County, Fort Bend County or Montgomery County, contact us today at the Neal Davis Law Firm.

-First, we’ll provide you with a free legal review of your case.
+First, we’ll provide you with a legal review of your case.
 Then, we may be able to get your charge reduced or even dismissed.
 We also may be able to get a charge expunged or deleted from your criminal record.